Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 Application Servers: Facilitating Dynamic Content

 Imagine a busy kitchen preparing different meals on demand.
 In the digital world, application servers are the chefs.
 They handle specific tasks to serve up dynamic content.
 These servers add power to websites, allowing users to interact with a page.
-They make websites more than just static information.
-Let’s dive into how these servers work and why they matter.

 How They Differ From Web Servers